PivaRos/GoBus/readme.md

 # GoBus

-GoBus is a Go SDK designed to interface with the Siri International system to enhance and simplify bus tracking.
+GoBus is a Go SDK designed to interface with the Siri-Standard to enhance and simplify bus tracking.
 This application provides users with real-time updates on bus locations, helping improve the efficiency and reliability of public transportation.

+The SIRI (Service Interface for Real Time Information) standard is a protocol designed to facilitate the exchange of real-time information regarding public transportation services between different information systems.

 ## Features